discordjs/guide/guide/sharding/additional-information.md

 client.shard.broadcastEval(`this.${funcName}(${args});`);
 ```

 This would become `client.funcName(args)` once it gets through.
-This is handy if you, for example, have extended your client object with your own class and wish to call some of its methods manually.
+This is handy if you, for example, have extended your client object with your class and wish to call some of its methods manually.

 ### Asynchronous functions